arshadakl/Blink-Blog/README.md

       ```bash
       npm install
       ```
-    - Create a `.env` file in the `client` directory and add the following:
+    - Create a `.env` file in the `frontend` directory and add the following:
       ```plaintext
       VITE_BASE_API_URL=http://localhost:5000
       ```